WasmEdge/WasmEdge/docs/book/en/src/index.md

 # Introduction

-This doc has moved to <https://wasmedge.org/docs/develop/overview>.
+> This Part has been moved to<https://wasmedge.org/docs/develop/overview>.
 Please use our new docs.